BMW M4 review

 Factor in the M4's decent everyday practicality and this BMW is a true supercar for every occassion.

-Like the new M3 Saloon, the M4 uses an all-new twin-turbocharged 3.0-litre straight-six that’s both more powerful and efficient than larger naturally aspirated V8 unit it replaces.
+Like the M3, the M4 uses an all-new twin-turbocharged 3.0-litre straight-six that’s both more powerful and more efficient than larger naturally aspirated V8 unit it replaces.
+The standard car gets 425bhp, while the Competition Package model ups that to 444bhp.
+A limited-run GTS turns everything up to 11 – boasting 493bhp and 600Nm of torque.

 As ever, the powerful motor is mated to a traditional rear-wheel drive transmission for maximum driver thrills.
 Buyers can then choose between a six-speed manual gearbox and a paddle shift-operated seven-speed twin-clutch unit.

 The M4 is easy to identify thanks to its muscular bodywork.
 Using the 4 Series coupe as a template, the M4 gets flared wheelarches, a distinctive power bulge in its bonnet, quad exhausts and deeper front and rear bumpers.
-Vast 18-inch alloy wheels complete the racy makeover.
+Vast 18-inch alloy wheels complete the racy makeover, while Competition Package cars get unique alloy wheels and a sports exhaust.
+The range-topping GTS gets organic LED rear light, matt grey paint and a huge rear wing.

 It’s a similar story inside, where the classy interior of the 4 Series is given a sporty new look.
 Figure-hugging sports seats, a chunky three-spoke steering wheel and numerous M badges are the biggest clues, while eagle-eyed fans will spot the trademark grey-backed dials.